To fully explore my transition from Christian fundamentalism to atheism would require an

 from among many thousands of words I wrote.

-A second thing to note is that it wasn’t entirely an intellectual process, as much as I now
+Further note that it wasn’t entirely an intellectual process, as much as I

 wish it had been.
 Especially in my teens and early 20s, emotion was a big part of it